-Our server seemed a bit less than friendly when we first sat down until we started asking him what he recommended.
+Our server seemed less than friendly when we first sat down until we started asking him what he recommended.
 We basically let him pick for us as we didn’t even know what some of the menu’s English meant.
 The menu was huge too.
 He even picked out the beer.
-Our expectations were not high, but that was the beginning of an array of delectable experiences that lasted the full next 14 days.
+Our expectations were not high, but that was the beginning of an array of delectable experiences that lasted the next 14 days.

 Bosnian/Slavic cuisine is strongly influenced by the Ottomans, which is quite prominent in mainland Croatia, and you will find certain core aspects.
 Flavorful colorful bell peppers, cabbage, grilled meat, especially lamb and beef, meat pies, flatbread called somun, beans, cucumbers, carrots, and onions.
 The flavors use a lot of paprika and garlic.
 They have one of the most delicious creams called pavlaka and kajmak, which they pour over their meat pies.

 Tomato Salad with Cucumbers, Bell Peppers, Scallions, Feta Cheese

 Tangy Pepper Stuffed with Cabbage

 Aged Ram Steak with Potato and Grilled Vegetables